afrantisak/names/README.md

 ####Status: [![Build Status](https://travis-ci.org/afrantisak/names.png?branch=master)](https://travis-ci.org/afrantisak/names/builds)

-Modeled after the "[Brutal Shotgun Massacre](http://zguide.zeromq.org/page:all#toc110)" pattern.
-* Client sends out identical requests to all servers.
+The dictionary is essentially a multimap of string to strings.
+Each entry(key) can have multiple definitions(values).
+The networking is modeled after the ZeroMQ "[Brutal Shotgun Massacre](http://zguide.zeromq.org/page:all#toc110)" pattern, in that the client sends out identical requests to all servers.
 The first server to respond wins, and all subsequent responses are ignored.

-* Examples:
+* Use cases:
-    1. Client requests definitions for a key.
-Server returns all known definitions for that key.
+    1. Client requests definitions for an entry.
+Server returns all definitions for that entry.
-    1. Client pushes new definition for a key.
-Server returns all known definitions for that key (plus the new definition).
+    1. Client pushes a new definition for an entry.
+Server returns all definitions for that entry (plus the new definition).
-    1. Client removes definition for a key.
-Server returns all known definition for that key (minus the one that was removed)
+    1. Client removes a definition for an entry.
+Server returns all definitions for that entry (minus the one that was removed)
-    1. Server requests definitions for all keys from a peer.
-Peer server returns all known definitions for all keys.
-This happens on server startup to handle server late-join scenarios.
+    1. Client requests all definitions for all entries.
+Server returns all definitions for all entries.
+This happens on server startup to handle server late-join or restart scenarios.
+The server in this case acts like a client and requests the dictionary dump from its peers.
-* Multiple keys and definitions can be requested, pushed and removed all in the same message from clients.
-Multiple keys and definitions can be returned all in the same message from servers.